 Japan is full of Buddhist temples, but don’t expect to find Buddhist vegetarian food as easily as in Singapore.
 In large cities, there’s better understanding due to a more international population, but you still can’t expect every place to have veg*n dishes.
 A quick browse in all the vegan/vegetarian Japan facebook groups shows that most of the members are expats or tourists.
 Veg*nism seem to be a new concept to most local Japanese.

-There’s also no vegetarian or vegan labelling for packaged foods, and most of them are in Japanese.
+The word for “vegan” is ビーガン or ヴィーガン.
+But, not everyone knows what it means.
+There’s also no vegetarian or vegan labelling for packaged foods, and most of the ingredients are in Japanese.
 Slightly easier if you can read Chinese.
 But if you can’t, join the Is It Vegan Japan, Vegan Supermarket Finds in Japan and Vegan Japan Facebook groups to familiarise yourself with how the vegan foods look like.

 Fish is a common seasoning

-Since Japan traditionally depended greatly on the sea for sustenance, fish as a basic seasoning is already ingrained in society.
+Since Japan traditionally depended greatly on the sea for sustenance, fish as a basic seasoning is already ingrained in society, mainly in the form of katsuobushi.
 Fish is in certain soy sauces, miso pastes, soup stock and other seasonings.
 Sometimes dried fish flakes (bonito) are used on a topping even in vegetable dishes.
 Fish parts are also used to make dashi, a traditional soup stock used in many dishes.
 It’s so common and invisible that even servers who may know what veg*n means may still forget about the little bit of fish in sauces.
 Which is why being specific helps more instead of saying “vegetarian”.

 The level of English varies between age groups – generally younger Japanese people seem to have better English.
 90% of Japanese people I met understood basic to moderate English; the other 10% of the time I used gestures, Google Translate or pictures (I highly recommend getting a good connection on your phone).
 So that wasn’t a major issue through my trip.
 The main issue is that most people don’t understand “vegan” and many still think fish sauce is okay for veg*ns.